johnhw/glgol/README.md

              |J'K'|
              +----+

-The final table maps each 2x2 superblock of 2x2 blocks to a new 2x2 block NX, offset by one cell to the northwest.
+So that the final table maps each 4x4 superblock to a new 2x2 block NX, offset by one cell to the northwest.

         +-----+     +------+
         |NW NE|  -> |NX' * |